What to Look For in Child Care Centre

 How do I know if you are a good quality centre?

-In 2014, we were awarded Exceeding in All Areas of the National Quality Standards.
+In our last review, we were awarded Exceeding in All Areas of the National Quality Standards.
 This review rates our centre in the following areas:

 - Educational Program and Practice